GabrielPJL12/LeetCodeSolutions/README.md

 ## 🗂️ Organization

-- Solutions are grouped by problem name or number
+- Solutions are grouped by problem number
-- Each file includes a brief problem description, my approach, and the solution code
+- Each folder includes a brief problem description and my approach to the problem.

 ## ✅ Progress